mushanshitiancai/vscode-paste-image/README.md

 3. Type: "Paste Image" or you can use default keyboard binding: `Ctrl+Alt+V` (`Cmd+Alt+V` on Mac).
 4. Image will be saved in the folder that contains current editing file
 5. The relative path will be paste to current editing file

+## Config

+- `pasteImage.path`

+    the folder path that image will be saved.
+Support absolute path and relative path.

+    Default value is `./`, mean save image in the folder contains current file.

 ## Format